 Spam is probably the number-one reason you’ll want to block emails on Gmail.
-In 2018, spam accounted for around 45% of all emails sent, or approximately 14.5 billion spam emails a day.
+Spam accounts for around 45% of all emails sent, or approximately 14.5 billion spam emails a day.

 The first temptation when receiving an unwelcome email is to use the spam button that’s native to Gmail, but that option should be reserved for reporting spam and junk email – mass emails that are sent from a highly questionable source.